 - Crumble the sausage.
 Break by hand, and/or use a food processor to create finer crumbles.

 - Layer chips evenly on a cookie sheet.
-Add 1/2 of the toppings (melted nacho cheese, scallions, jalapenos, tomatoes, green peppers, and sausage).
+Then add 1/2 of the toppings (melted nacho cheese, scallions, jalapenos, tomatoes, green peppers, and sausage).

 - Add a second layer of chips and the remainder of the toppings.
-Add the shredded cheese.
+Lastly, add the shredded cheese.

 - Bake on the bottom rack at 325 F for 15 to 20 minutes.